Blackwater to Wokingham walk

 - Towards the end of this stretch there is woodland on the left.
 At the end of a long wooden fence turn left at a junction into Wick Hill Lane, signposted as another restricted byway.
 In 125m, shortly after passing a residential cul-de-sac on the right, turn right onto what is signposted as the continuation of the byway but is no more than a narrow enclosed path.

 The path soon bends left and climbs gently.
 In 200m you go past a cottage onto a lane and almost immediately turn left onto a signposted footpath.
 Keep right at the entrance to Warren Crest Farm and follow this enclosed path past two fields, then down the left-hand side of a large field to meet the B3016.
-Cross the road carefully and go over a stile just off to the left into a field, the continuation of the footpath.
+Cross the road carefully to a stile just off to the left, the continuation of the footpath.

-- If undeterred by the warning notice follow a faint grassy path diagonally across the field to its opposite corner, heading towards the church tower 500m away.
-Go over a stile in the hedge and turn right onto Church Lane.
+- If undeterred by the warning notice go over the stile and follow a faint grassy path diagonally across the field to its opposite corner, heading towards the church tower 500m away.
+Go over another stile in the hedge and turn right onto Church Lane.
 In 125m you come to the suggested lunch stop on the right, the Queen's Oak? pub.

 Older OS maps show a bridleway and footpath linking Heath Pond to Wick Hill Lane off to the west, but the local council maintains that no such right of way exists.
 The walk route therefore has to take a somewhat less appealing route along byways to the north of the heathland.